Anyone can get a spinal infection. Individuals can have an infection:

 Treatment options include:

 This is an infection that can develop in the spaces between the bones of the spine, the skull, or soft tissues surrounding the brain and spinal cord.
 This is a medical emergency that needs to be addressed immediately.
 The infection is often caused by a bacterial or fungal infection in or around the affected area.
 This is commonly a Staphylococcus aureus bacteria.
-In some cases, an abscess can develop from an infection in another part of the body.
+An abscess can sometimes develop from an infection in another part of the body.
 This could be a urinary tract infection that spreads out to the spine.
 Symptoms include:

 Spine infections can affect anyone.
-However, there are individuals with certain chronic health problems that have an increased risk.
+However, some individuals with certain chronic health problems have an increased risk.
 They include those with:

 Risk factors include: